01 of 05

 If it’s damaged beyond repair, then it should go.
 As it should if it’s falling apart, rotting, or no longer serves any purpose.
-As for items with less obvious expiration dates, see these tips on how long to keep records and household items.
+As for items with less definite expiration dates, see these tips on how long to keep records and household items.

 You will probably be left with a few items that you can’t decide about, and that’s fine.
 Decluttering doesn’t have to be all or nothing.Continue to 5 of 5 below.